-Joe is an MSc Primate Conservation student at Oxford Brookes University.
+Joe recently completed his MSc in Primate Conservation at Oxford Brookes University.
 His background lies in Mathematics, Operational Research, and Statistics, however, upon volunteering on numerous occasions in Southern Africa, has opted to pursue a career in conservation, whilst still utilising his Mathematical education.

-This coming field season, Joe will explore how the 2014-2016 Ebola outbreak affected wildlife trade within and on the periphery of Outamba-Kilimi National Park.
-By evaluating misinformation that may have been communicated during the outbreak Joe is interested in assessing how these miscommunications might have influenced negative perceptions towards primates, as well as other known vectors of the virus, and how this has impacted their use in traditional medicines, as a source of bushmeat, and in the pet trade.
-Finally, Joe hopes to provide evidence that depicts how effectively safety measures and mitigation techniques to avoid contracting the virus were communicated to the public, which could aid in preventing such a prolific outbreak reoccurring in the future.
+In his 2018 field season Joe explored how the 2014-2016 Ebola outbreak affected wildlife trade within and on the periphery of Outamba-Kilimi National Park.
+By evaluating misinformation that may have been communicated during the outbreak Joe assessed how these miscommunications might have influenced negative perceptions towards primates, as well as other known vectors of the virus, and how this has impacted their use in traditional medicines, as a source of bushmeat, and in the pet trade.
+Joe is working on providing evidence that depicts how effectively safety measures and mitigation techniques to avoid contracting the virus were communicated to the public, which could aid in preventing such a prolific outbreak reoccurring in the future.